NREL/OpenStudio-HPXML/docs/source/workflow_inputs.rst

   ==============================================  ========  ==============  ===========  ========  =========  ==========================================

   .. [#] Pairs of detailed performance datapoints at outdoor temperatures of 47F, 17F, and 5F are required.
-         Additional optional pairs are allowed at outdoor temperatures of 60F and a user-specified temperature less than 5F.
+         An additional optional pair is allowed at a user-specified temperature less than 5F.
          Datapoints at additional outdoor temperatures are not currently supported.
   .. [#] If Capacity is provided, the nominal capacity (``HeatingCapacity``) must also be set in the parent object.
   .. [#] CapacityDescription choices are "minimum" and "maximum".